SFAI Gaynor Cup: History

 Losing 2017 finalists Sligo/Leitrim would claim victory in the 2019 final decider, coming out winners against perennial Gaynor Cup finalists Metropolitan Girls League in the U13 tournament.
-The tournament would be cancelled in 2020 due to the COVID-19 pandemic, but would return for 2021, where the Metropolitan Girls League would win again, now split into South and North, with the South team (MGLS) beating Limerick Desmond Schoolboys/girls League 3-0 in the final in University of Limerick.
-The MGLS would follow up their 2021 win with a victory over 2018 finalists Midlands Schoolboys/Schoolgirls League, winning 2-0 in the 2022 final.
+The tournament would be cancelled in 2020 due to the COVID-19 pandemic, but would return for 2021, where the Metropolitan Girls League would win again, now split into South and North, with the South team (MGLS) beating Limerick Desmond Schoolboys/girls League 3–0 in the final in University of Limerick.
+The MGLS would follow up their 2021 win with a victory over 2018 finalists Midlands Schoolboys/Schoolgirls League, winning 2–0 in the 2022 final.
 The Midlands would once again fall at the final hurdle in 2023, this time losing in the final to Carlow & District Juvenile League on penalties, as Carlow picked up their first Gaynor Cup.

 Sligo/Leitrim would win the Cup for a second time in 2024, through a Caragh Guckian extra-time winner against South Belfast Youth League.

-Limerick District would win the 2025 Gaynor Cup on home soil, defeating the DDSL 1-0 in the final thanks to a late penalty by Rhiann Nolan at the University of Limerick, winning the Cup for the first time for the Limerick District Schoolchildrens League, and indeed any Limerick team, including the Limerick County and Limerick Desmond League sides.
-It came after wins against favourites and two-time winners Galway, Longford and 2021 finalists Limerick Desmond in the group phase, before beating Waterford 1-0 in the quarter-finals and advancing to the DDSL final on penalties against Roscommon League in the semi-finals.
+Limerick District would win the 2025 Gaynor Cup on home soil, defeating the DDSL 1–0 in the final thanks to a late penalty by Rhiann Nolan at the University of Limerick, winning the Cup for the first time for the Limerick District Schoolchildrens League, and indeed any Limerick team, including the Limerick County and Limerick Desmond League sides.
+It came after wins against favourites and two-time winners Galway, Longford and 2021 finalists Limerick Desmond in the group phase, before beating Waterford 1–0 in the quarter-finals and advancing to the DDSL final on penalties against Roscommon League in the semi-finals.
 This was the first year that the DDSL competed in the competition, due to the dissolving of the Metropolitan Girls League, and most teams from that league transitioning to the DDSL, a league which has a record 33 Kennedy Cup wins.

+In 2026, Cork, in their 4th final, won their first ever Gaynor Cup, defeating Cavan/Monaghan, Louth and Waterford in Group 2 without conceding a goal, before winning their Round of 16 tie over Tipperary South in an altered format 2-0.
+What would follow was a victory over Clare in the quarter-finals, a penalty shoot-out victory over 2024 winners Sligo/Leitrim, and culminating in another penalty shoot-out win over Galway in the final.